Lissy93/dashy/README.md

 LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWAREOR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Except as contained in this notice, Dashy shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization from the repo owner.
 ```

 **TDLR;** _You can do whatever you like with Dashy: use it in private or commercial settings,_